Saturday, June 9, 2007

 Looking from the kitchen to the back room where we kept drinking water

 The Bathroom.
-The window is broken and birds keep sittin on the show rod and
+The window is broken and birds keep sitting on the shower rod and pooping

 The view out the back of the house.
 Those are trees down by the river.